New York Philharmonic concert of April 6, 1962

 The New York Philharmonic concert of April 6, 1962, is widely regarded as one of the most controversial in the orchestra's history.
 Featuring a performance by Glenn Gould of the First Piano Concerto of Johannes Brahms, conducted by its music director, Leonard Bernstein, the concert became famous because of Bernstein's remarks from the podium prior to the concerto.
-Before Gould performed, Bernstein disassociated himself from the interpretation that was to come, describing it as "unorthodox" and departing from Brahms' original tempi.
-Gould, for his part, claimed publicly to be in favor of Bernstein's remarks; however, fallout from the event has since been cited as one of the factors that led Gould to withdraw from public performances for the remaining two decades of his career.
+Before Gould performed, Bernstein disassociated himself from the interpretation that was to come, describing it as "unorthodox."
+Gould, for his part, claimed publicly to be in favor of Bernstein's remarks.